 - Time perception and those with ‘natural’ time-keeping abilities

-Although we are happy to consider relevant applications in any of the areas listed above, we are particularly looking to supervise students in a number of key topics.
-To see what specific opportunities are available right now, visit FindAPhd and search for the University of Buckingham, or get in touch with us directly.
-Check out the blog, too: all our current opportunities are advertised there.
+We also accept PhD students wishing to continue their studies in these areas.
+Topics can be either student-selected or programme-driven.
+To see what specific programme opportunities are available right now, visit FindAPhd and search for the University of Buckingham, or get in touch with us directly.
+Check out the blog, too: all our current PhD opportunities are advertised there.

 Our hub members are engaged in active research in all the above areas, with a focus on innovative and interdisciplinary research.
 In support of these aims, we collaborate with a number of external contacts in the performance fields (such as music conservatoires, dance schools and creativity/performance researchers), together with internal colleagues in the School of Applied Computing and the Medical School at the University of Buckingham.

 We were involved in co-editing a Frontiers in Psychology Research Topic: Novel Approaches for Studying Creativity in Problem-Solving and Artistic Performance ;and we are also founder members of the UK Creativity Researchers group.